 - Unexplained weight loss of more than 5 kg over 6 months.

 This is just a preliminary guide.
 The doctors will make a final screening when you donate, through a written checklist and oral interview.
-The donated blood (some 480 ml, or less than half a liter) will be checked for blood safety including infections; this does not replace the annual blood exam which looks into our general health status (cholesterol, uric acid, etc.).
-You will receive the results of your blood test after a few days.
+The donated blood (some 480 ml, or less than half a liter) will be checked for blood safety including infections; the blood exam results they will mail you in a few days does not replace the annual blood exam which looks into our general health status (cholesterol, uric acid, etc.).

 Thank you very much for your life-giving generosity!